House set to bring up disaster aid bill again

 Congress is in recess this week, but the House gavels in briefly this afternoon for a pro forma session, which typically lasts only a few minutes and requires only one representative to be in the chamber.

 House Democrats will attempt to pass the more than $19 billion in aid -- which the President supports -- through unanimous consent.
-However, it only takes ones person to object to block the bill from passing immediately.
+However, it only takes one person to object to block the bill from passing immediately.

 On Friday, Rep. Chip Roy, R-Texas, was in Washington to object to the legislation, citing its lack of money for the border and the high price tag as two reasons for his opposition.
 He also objected to spending $19 billion without all members getting the chance to vote on the measure.